syncfusion-content/javascript-docs/js/Barcode/Getting-Started.md

 This section explains you briefly on how to create a barcode in your application with JavaScript.

-## Create your first Barcode in JavaScript

-You can easily configure the barcode to any DOM element such as div or span.
-It takes text and symbol as input and renders the encoded text as barcode.
+You can easily configure the barcode to any DOM element such as `div` or `span`.
+It takes `text` and `symbol` as input and renders the encoded text as barcode.

-###Add a QR Code to JavaScript application
+## Adding a QR Code to JavaScript application

 Create an HTML file using the following code example for `ejBarcode` creation.